openenclave/openenclave/samples/attested_tls/AttestedTLSREADME.md

 # Secure Channel in OE SDK

-  As Open Enclave SDK getting adopted into more realistic scenarios, we are receiving requests from OE SDK developers for adding secure channel support.
+  As Open Enclave SDK is getting adopted into more realistic scenarios, we are receiving requests from OE SDK developers for adding secure channel support.

   We do have the remote_attestation sample that shows how to conduct remote attestation between two enclaves and establish a `proprietary` channel based on asymmetric keys exchanged during the attestation process.
 It demonstrates how to conduct mutual attestation but it does not go all the way to show how to establish a fully secure channel.